chrisoulam7947/github-tutorial/README.md

 Name your repository according to what you are doing.

-If you want you can write a short description saying what your repository is about.
+If you want, you can write a short description saying what your repository is about.

 Leave everything else as it is and click _Create repository_